emilianoyoung/ai/_posts/_archive/2019-12-12-the-mind-bending-confusion-of-hammer-on-a-bed-shows-computer-vision-is-far-from-solved.md

 ---
 category: news
 title: "The mind-bending confusion of ‘hammer on a bed’ shows computer vision is far from solved"
-excerpt: "Indeed, when the creators of ObjectNet tested a number of popular machine vision systems on their pictures, they found their accuracy fell between 40 to 45 percent.
-The green line shows performance of algorithms on a standard dataset.
-The red line shows performance on ObjectNet.
-Image by Barbu, Mayo, et al. This fragility in computer vision ..."
+excerpt: "The red line shows performance on ObjectNet.
+Image by Barbu, Mayo, et al. This fragility in computer vision systems is well-known, though, and AI engineers have been working on this problem for years.
+They’ve even released similar datasets before ..."
-publishedDateTime: 2019-12-12T14:20:00Z
+publishedDateTime: 2019-12-12T14:24:00Z
 sourceUrl: https://www.theverge.com/2019/12/12/21012410/machine-vision-ai-adversarial-images-dataset-objectnet-mit-algorithms
 ampUrl: https://www.theverge.com/platform/amp/2019/12/12/21012410/machine-vision-ai-adversarial-images-dataset-objectnet-mit-algorithms
 cdnAmpUrl: https://www-theverge-com.cdn.ampproject.org/c/s/www.theverge.com/platform/amp/2019/12/12/21012410/machine-vision-ai-adversarial-images-dataset-objectnet-mit-algorithms